 I had found the idea from a fellow blogger, Ruth Soukup at www.livingwellspendingless.com and I thought it sounded like an interesting challenge.
 Ruth does a 31 Days of Living Well and Spending Zero Challenge, which we followed.
 Basically we went for an entire month without spending a dime (aside from paying our bills, gas and pet food).

 I followed the program step-by-step and we ate food we had on hand (including a lot of soup).
 We made calls about our monthly utilities and bills to see where we could cut back.
-We got rid of cable, and opted for Netflix instead (which saved us about $100 a month).
+Got rid of cable, and opted for Netflix instead (which saved us about $100 a month).
 We sold furniture and household items we didn’t need.
-We went on prorated billing with our gas and electric company.
+Making calls to prorate our billing with the gas and electric company.
 We negotiated a better rate on our car insurance.

 How to Pay Off Debt

 After our big budget overhaul and month of spending nothing, I felt like we were in a much better place to start paying off our debt.
 By spending nothing on groceries, entertainment, eating out and shopping, and by making calls to reduce our monthly bills, we managed to save over $1000 the first month!

 We put that $1000 away as our “emergency fund” so we wouldn’t have to use the credit card again.
 We continue to add to it every month (and since we started the process we’ve had a basement flood and a few vet bills that have caused us to drain it twice).

 One goal was to hold back on what we were spending on entertainment, shopping and food.
 Just by having a budget it was easier to see where our money was going and to find areas where we could cut back.
 All the “extra” we were saving we put toward our smallest debt.
 I picked up extra consulting and freelancing hours to help us bring in more money as well.
 Sam found ways to earn extra by coaching and through graphic design.